opensearch-project/project-website/_community_members/pallp.md

 redirect_from: '/authors/pallp/'
 ---

-**Pallavi Priyadarshini** is a Senior Engineering Manager at AWS leading the development of high-performing and scalable search and security technologies for the OpenSearch Project and Amazon OpenSearch Service.
+**Pallavi Priyadarshini** is a Senior Engineering Manager at the OpenSearch Project leading the development of high-performing and scalable technologies for search, security, releases, and dashboards.